ethberlin-hackathon/ETHBerlin-KnowledgeBase/README.md

 *Hacker*: Someone who takes part in the hackathon by joining a team and working on a project, and the term doesn't exclusively refer to people with software development backgrounds.

+### Commitment to Using Dapps
+Or "If you liked it then you shoulda put a dApp on it"!

+ETHBerlin will try to use tools created within the ecosystem as much as possible for its various needs.
+This paves the way for adoption of web3, which we're all trying to buidl, and acts as a good testing ground for the dapps, consequently helping the respective teams to learn from this experience and make the softwares even better.
+For more on this, check the [article](https://medium.com/ethberlin/if-you-liked-it-then-you-shoulda-put-a-dapp-on-it-626b032d32a5).

+### Communcation Channel
+One of the dapps, mentioned above, that we love and use a lot, is [Status](status.im/).
+Make sure you install it and come say hi in the [#ETHBerlin](https://get.status.im/chat/public/ETHBerlin) channel.
+Feel free to ask for couches there, or discuss sharing flat with other participants.
+We also have channels for getting to know eachother and building teams!

 ## Preparation and Planning
 *For everyone*